Fair Division with Two-Sided Preferences: Introduction

 \subsection{Our Results}

-As is common in fair division, we assume that the teams have additive valuations over the players.
-Some of our results allow these values to be either positive or negative; this corresponds to the allocation of \emph{indivisible goods and chores} \citep{AzizCaIg22}.
-For consistency of terminology, we will use the terms \emph{nonnegative-value players} and \emph{nonpositive-value players} instead of \emph{goods} and \emph{chores}, respectively.
+As is common in fair division, we assume that the teams have additive valuations over the participants, that is, a team's value for a set of participants is equal to the sum of its values for the individual participants in this set.\footnote{As \citet{CaragiannisKuMo19} noted, the assumption of additive valuations is ``indispensable'' in practical applications, because it permits simple elicitation of the valuations.} Some of our results allow these values to be either positive or negative; this corresponds to the allocation of \emph{indivisible goods and chores} \citep{AzizCaIg22}.
+For consistency of terminology, we will use the terms \emph{nonnegative-value participants} and \emph{nonpositive-value participants} instead of \emph{goods} and \emph{chores}, respectively.
 We formally define the notions that we consider and outline some relationships between them in \Cref{sec:prelim}.